Institutional Review Board Policies and Procedures

 2. Assuring that all IRB provisions are complied with by the student investigator(s).
 These provisions include, but are not limited to, submitting the protocol in sufficient time to the IRB for review, proper training for obtaining consent and maintaining confidentiality, adhering to the procedures outlined in the approved protocol, notifying the IRB of any changes to the protocol, and submitting a final report to the IRB upon completion of the study;

-4. Insuring that topics of a sensitive nature are avoided by student researchers who are not sufficiently experienced in such research.
+4. Ensuring that topics of a sensitive nature are avoided by student researchers who are not sufficiently experienced in such research.

 International Research Projects